scionproto/scion/doc/ColibriService.md

 ## Sequence Diagrams

-TODO(juagargi) for now a simple list, move to diagram

 ### Segment Reservations

-We use "forward the request" with the following meaning: if the current AS is not the last AS in the reservation path, send the request to the next AS in the resevation path.
+Note: we use "forward the request" with the following meaning: if the current AS is not the last AS in the reservation path, send the request to the next AS in the resevation path.
 If the current AS is the last one, do nothing.

 #### Handle a Setup Response